pretix/pretix/doc/development/api/restriction.rst

             for restriction in restrictions:
                 applied_to = list(restriction.variations.all())

-                # Only take this restriction into consideration if it either
+                # Only take this restriction into consideration if it
-                # is directly applied to this variation
+                # is directly applied to this variation or if the item
+                # has no variations
-                if 'variation' not in v or v['variation'] not in applied_to: continue
+                if len(v) != 0 and ('variation' not in v or v['variation'] not in applied_to):
+                    continue

                 if restriction.timeframe_from <= now() <= restriction.timeframe_to: